IIQA‘ SAMA‘I THAQIL 10/8 TIME FOR A DREAM OF SPRING

 By the way, I will be choreographing one of the most classic

-Arabic rhymes, 10 beats, IIqa‘ Sama‘i Thaqil in March...
+Arabic rhythms, 10 beats, IIqa‘ Sama‘i Thaqil in March...

 IIqa‘ Sama‘i Thaqil, called Samai for short,

-is 10/8 is a relaxing sow tone;
+is in 10/8 which has a relaxing, slow tone;

 there are 10 beats in each bar.